Barista Career Video

 Baristas ensure their workspace and equipment are clean, organized, and properly functioning.
 Key responsibilities include:

-• Organizing Supplies: Baristas restock beans, syrups, cups, and other essentials to ensure efficient operations during busy hours.
+- Organizing Supplies: Baristas restock beans, syrups, cups, and other essentials during busy hours to ensure efficient operations.

-• Meeting Health and Safety Standards: Baristas contribute to a safe environment for customers and staff by following hygiene protocols and food safety guidelines.
+- Meeting Health and Safety Standards: Baristas promote a safe environment for customers and staff by following hygiene protocols and food safety guidelines.

 Promoting Products